 - 1. All fees are charged. - 2.
 Between the 8th day of classes and the 3rd Friday after classes begin, 75% of tuition is refunded for withdrawals. - 3.
 Between the 3rd Friday and 4th Friday after classes begin, 50% of the tuition is refunded for withdrawals. - 4.
 After the 4th Friday of classes, no refunds are given for withdrawals, unless the student is a federal funds recipient. - a.
-All students who resign from the College must submit written notice of resignation to the Director of Re-Enrollment's Office.
+All students who resign from the College must submit written notice of resignation to the Office of the Registrar.